top of page

 Presidential Productions

-• Oct 4, 2014
+• Oct 5, 2014

 • 2 min read

-Sells Out at Melbourne Fringe — A Theatrical Salute to a National Icon
+A Theatrical Salute to a National Icon Sells Out at Melbourne Fringe

 Ludwik Exposto, Patrick Chiroco and Andii Mulders performing in The Sheds

-MELBOURNE — In a year filled with politically charged theatre, it was a one-man play about Gough Whitlam — Australia’s most charismatic and controversial Prime Minister — that drew crowds, sparked debate, and left audiences cheering, reflecting.
+MELBOURNE — In a year filled with politically charged theatre, it was a one-man play about Gough Whitlam.
+Australia’s most charismatic and controversial Prime Minister that drew crowds, sparked debate, and left audiences cheering, reflecting.

 GOUGH, the minimalist yet emotionally potent new play from writer-director James Cunningham, officially sold out its entire season at Melbourne Fringe.
 Staged in a stark black box transformed into the Prime Minister’s office, the production offered audiences a front-row seat to the events of 11 November 1975, when Whitlam was dismissed by the Governor-General in the nation’s only constitutional crisis.